VET APPROVED

 What If a Puppy Isn’t Eating Solid Food?

-Not every puppy will accomplish successful weaning on the same schedule.
+Not every puppy will successfully wean on the same schedule.
 Some pups take to it immediately, while others take longer.
-Continue offering meals to the pup along with their siblings if possible.
-Watching their littermates partake in eating will often encourage them to eat too.
+If possible, continue offering meals to the pup along with their siblings.
+Watching their littermates partake in eating will often encourage them to eat, too.

 How Often to Feed Puppies

-Puppies have small tummies.
-While they are seemingly hungry all the time, they can’t eat much, so it’s best to offer them food in three to four small meals each day.
-The amount to feed can vary based on their size and breed, so make sure to follow the feeding guidelines on your puppy food of choice.
+Puppies have tiny tummies.
+While they are seemingly hungry all the time, they can’t eat much, so it is best to offer them food in three to four small meals each day.
+The amount to feed can vary based on their size and breed, so follow the feeding guidelines on your puppy’s food of choice.

-Make sure you’re feeding your dog the right amount, check out our dog food calculator here.
+Make sure you are feeding your dog the right amount; you can check out our dog food calculator here.

 The exact amount of calories an individual animal needs to maintain a healthy weight is variable and influenced by many factors including genetics, age, breed, and activity level.
 This tool is meant to be used only as a guideline for healthy individuals and does not substitute veterinary advice